convox/rack/README.md

 # create a key in KMS
 KEY=arn:aws:kms:us-east-1:000000000000:key/00000000-0000-0000-0000-000000000000

-# set up IAM credentials with access to Decrypt and GenerateDataKey on the aforementioned key
+# set up IAM credentials with access to Decrypt and GenerateDataKey on that key
 $ cat <<EOF >.env
 AWS_REGION=...
 AWS_ACCESS=...